 2. Multiple Response

-A multiple response question is similar to multiple choice, but users should select all of the correct answers from several alternatives.
-Questions of this type are more difficult than multiple choice because learners don’t know how many answers to choose.
-To create effective multiple response questions, follow these tips:
+A multiple response question is similar to a multiple-choice question, but users should select all of the correct answers from several alternatives.
+Questions of this type are more difficult than multiple-choice because learners don’t know how many answers to choose.
+To create multiple response questions and check knowledge effectively, follow these tips:

 - Randomize the correct responses